What Is Samsung Hearapy?

 Which Should You Choose?

-The answer is straightforward.
+The answer depends on what devices you own and which approach you prefer.
 If you use a Samsung Galaxy phone with Galaxy Buds, Hearapy is a convenient built-in option.
-If you use an iPhone -- or if you want to use your own preferred headphones with any device -- RideCalm is your best option.
+If you use an iPhone -- or if you want to use your own preferred headphones with any device -- RideCalm is your best option for research-backed sound therapy.

-RideCalm also offers features that Hearapy does not: a 2-hour relief countdown timer so you know exactly when to re-play, a trip log for tracking different travel scenarios, a feeling tracker to monitor your response over time, and complete session history with statistics.
+RideCalm offers features that neither competitor provides: a 2-hour relief countdown timer so you know exactly when to re-play, a detailed trip log for tracking different travel scenarios, a feeling tracker to monitor your response over time, and complete session history with statistics.

-Both apps are built on the same Nagoya University research.
-Both use the same 100Hz frequency.
+RideCalm and Samsung Hearapy are both built on the same Nagoya University research and use the same 100Hz frequency.
 The difference is accessibility and the experience around it.
-RideCalm was designed from the ground up as a dedicated motion sickness relief app, not an add-on feature inside a general health platform.
+RideCalm was designed from the ground up as a dedicated motion sickness relief app, not an add-on feature inside a general health platform -- and it works with any headphones you already own.